Use Esri mapping tools to bring your Call for Code app to life

 Here’s how to get started:

-- Join the community: You will be registered for the 2021 Call for Code Global Challenge and will receive a free IBM Cloud account with $200 USD in credits (if you choose to upgrade), Call for Code communications, and access to a dedicated Slack workspace where you can find tips from Call for Code mentors to help accelerate app development.
+- Join the community: You will be registered for the 2021 Call for Code Global Challenge and will receive an IBM Cloud account with $200 USD in credits (if you choose to upgrade), Call for Code communications, and access to a dedicated Slack workspace where you can find tips from Call for Code mentors to help accelerate app development.

 - Request your Esri voucher code in Slack: After you access the Call for Code Slack community, be sure to join the #mentor-esri channel and request your voucher code for your Esri ArcGIS account.